 You can certainly tweak these antipasto squares to your liking, adding the cold cuts and cheeses of your choice.
 I’ve also made a version with puff pastry, but the layers are much more visible in this antipasto recipe.
 Besides being beautiful this “antipasto” incorporates all those wonderful flavors in every bite.

-- Line the pan with non-stick foil.
-This makes for easy removal of the squares for cutting.
+- PRO-Tip: Line the pan with non-stick foil.
+This makes for easy removal of the squares for cutting and easy cleanup.

 - Cool before slicing, but serve at room temperature.